MoriARosland/elevator-system/README.md

 ## Installation

-The elevator system only runs on Unix-like operating systems, and requires the elevator simulator from [Simulator-v2](https://github.com/TTK4145/Simulator-v2) to function correctly.
+The elevator system only runs on Unix-like operating systems, and requires an interface to an elevator.
+This can be a physical device or a simulator.

+[Simulator-v2](https://github.com/TTK4145/Simulator-v2) was used in development of this system, and is the recommended simulator to run the project.

 Install Simulator-v2 locally and follow the readme.
-If you are running macOS Sonoma, you will likely encounter a linker error when compiling the simulator with the given compile command.
+If you are running macOS Sonoma, you will likely encounter a linker error when compiling the simulator using the command from the readme.
 A quick fix can be retreived from [here](https://forum.dlang.org/thread/jwmpdecwyazcrxphttoy@forum.dlang.org).

 Download the elevator-system with: